Banzaidyne Press

 She smirked again at the nickname her team had chosen for themselves.
 Farry Kyvinlis, the communications technician who had suggested it, swore up and down that it was only in reference to their task as a long range reconnaissance unit, that it would only last until somebody thought of a better name and that it had absolutely nothing whatsoever to do with her physical attributes.
 The name had stuck, though, and ever since Carolyn had caught protectors taking second and even third looks at her legs.

-The one person from whom Carolyn didn't mind getting such looks climbed under the net and sat down next to her.
+The one person from whom Carolyn didn't mind getting those looks climbed under the net and sat down next to her.
 Holding field ration packs in his hands, Penarch Xavier Rimoto offered one to her and announced, "I bring breakfast."

 "Thanks, Xavi," she said as she took the ration pack, then frowned as she looked at the label.
 "Didn't we get three cases of the ones with springer and rice?"